-A recent study by researchers at New University of British Columbia (UBC) shows that workers who witness bullying may experience a stronger urge to quit than the actual direct targets of bullying.
+A recent study by researchers at New University of British Columbia (UBC) shows that co-workers who witness bullying experience and may develop a stronger urge to quit than the actual direct targets of bullying.

 According to the study: “Our results show that merely working in a work unit with a considerable amount of bullying is linked to higher employee turnover intentions.”